arduino-libraries/Arduino_LSM9DS1/readme.md

 Not used were the datasheet's XL, M and G since it may confuse with gravity, Gauss and of course the size of clothes. :tshirt:

-#### In the text below   ...   stands for any of the three measurement properties, Accell, Gyro, or Magnet.
+#### In the text below   ...   stands for any of the three measurement properties, Accel, Gyro, or Magnet.

 ------------------------------------------
 ## 3 Output of Read method